gerald & maas

 George Maas

-George Howard Maas was born in Kansas City Missouri March 17, 1910.
+George Maas was born in Kansas City Missouri March 17, 1910.
 As a young man he studied with Thomas Hart Benton.
 As WWII began he won the Artists for Victory / Museum of Modern Art National War Poster Competition under the "Slave World or Free World" theme which gained him assignment to the U.S. Office of War Information in London (He was about to be sent as a foot soldier in the U.S. efforts against the Japanese in China).
 After the War he returned to work in New York City, and was known for his designs of Mercury record covers and anti-fascism.
 He retired to continue painting on Cape Cod though never gained recognition as an American painter.
 He died of a puzzling unidentified invasive pneumonia, January 12, 1998, in Boston Massachusetts.

 Untitled (Silwan), a gouache sketch c.
 1990.
 Wellfleet.